yandex-cloud/docs/en/wiki/wysiwyg-edit.md

 1. Click on the link.

-1. Edit it and click **Save**.
+1. Make your changes and click **Save**.

 ## Embedded content {#content-wysiwyg}

 {% if audience == "draft" %}
-In the visual editor, you can't upload an image or object from an external source to your page.
-You can add a picture or object by copying its address from another Wiki page or an external resource.
-A user can only see this object on your page if they have access to the original page.
+The visual editor doesn't let you upload images or objects from external sources to a page.
+You can add an image or object by copying its URL from another Wiki page or an external resource.
+Users can see this object on your page if they have access to the original page.
 {% endif %}

 ### Inserting an image from the clipboard {#clipboard}

 1. Copy an image to the clipboard:

-    - Copy a picture from the image editor or take a screenshot.
+   - Copy a picture from an image editor or take a screenshot.

    - Copy a picture from a web page.

    - Copy an image file from the file manager on your computer.

 1. Open the page and click **Edit**.

-1. Insert an image from the clipboard into the page text.
+1. Paste the image from the clipboard into the page text.

 The image is automatically uploaded to {{ wiki-name }} and added to a [list of attached files](attach-file.md).

 ### Inserting an image using a link {#image}

-1. Upload the image to a [Wiki page](add-image.md) or a file hosting service{% if audience == "internal" %} such as [Jing](https://jing.yandex-team.ru/){% endif %}.
+1. Upload an image to a [Wiki page](add-image.md) or a file hosting service{% if audience == "internal" %} such as [Jing](https://jing.yandex-team.ru/){% endif %}.

-1. Copy the image URL.
+1. Copy the image address.

 1. On the toolbar, click ![](../_assets/wiki/svg/wysiwyg/image.svg):

    * In the **Link** field, paste the image URL.

    * Add a **Picture caption**.
 The caption is displayed when hovering over the image.

    * Enter **Alternative text**.
 The text is displayed if the image fails to load.

-    * Set the image size.
+   * Specify the image size.

 1. Click **Save**.